marin-hyatt/social-dance-app/README.md

     }];
     ```
 ## Complex/Ambiguous Features
-1. Caching videos on device
+1. Caching videos on device: storing videos that are already fetched from Parse on the device so user does not have to load previously fetched videos
-- Pros: will probably have to implement this anyway if I want a good user experience, I have a vague idea of how to do it
-- Cons: maybe a little too easy, I could do this in addition to multithreading to increase the difficulty of the task
-3. Multithreading when fetching videos from Parse backend
+2. Multithreading when fetching videos from Parse backend
-- Pros: same as caching videos
-- Cons: I'm not incredibly confident in my understanding of threads
-5. Mirroring dance video
-- Pros: something I'm very interested in implementing, makes my app more unique
-- Cons: no idea how to do it, requires expanding the scope of my app a little (implementing tutorials screen)
-6. Sorting algorithm for explore page
-- Pros: I know a bunch of sorting algorithms already
-- Cons: doesn't seem very ambiguous, also I don't see a reason to use one